pydanny/daniel.feldroy.com/posts/2026/2026-02-concussion-symptoms.md

   - Hexagonal patterns
 - Very fine print on paper
 - Keeping my eyes on a point and moving my head around quickly (vestibulo-ocular reflex mismatch)
+- Learning new board games (I can play games I already know, but learning new ones is a problem)

 ## Symptoms